 It began in Harlem and was then extended to other areas across America.

 It was a programme of ‘planned enrichment’ for children from deprived areas and consisted of the following:

 - Using mainstream media to promote the importance of values such as punctuality, numeracy and literacy.

 However the results were disappointing: a large-scale evaluation found that the programme produced no long-term benefits for those who had taken part in it.

 Education Action Zones

-Education action Zones set up in in 1997.
+Education action Zones (EAZs) were set up in in 1998.
 These programmes directed resources to low-income, inner city areas in an attempt to raise educational attainment.

 Sure Start was one of the main policies New Labour introduced to tackle poverty and social exclusion.

 The aim of Sure Start was to work with parents to promote the physical, intellectual and social development of babies and young children.